QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Co-authored with Arnav Sood

-While Jupyter notebooks are a great way to get started with the language, eventually you'll want to use more powerful tools
+While Jupyter notebooks are a great way to get started with the language, eventually you will want to use more powerful tools

 We assume you've already completed the :ref:`getting started <getting_started>` lecture